kschertz/kschertz.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a PhD student in the [Environmental Neuroscience Lab](https://voices.uchicago.edu/bermanlab/) in the Psychology department at the University of Chicago.
 I am interested in how the physical environment influences cognition and behavior, and the mechanisms of these effects.
 Specifically, I focus on the influence of natural environments (and natural stimuli in urban environments).
+I combine experimental psychology methods with spatial data science in my research.

 ### Current Projects

-- changes in thought content in natural environments
+- what people think about while visiting natural environments
 - the relationship between thought content and visual features
-- how street activity and park visits are related to crime levels
+- how park visits, street activity, and tree canopy are related to crime

 ### Broader Impacts